pvdabeel/mytesla/README.md

 Supports OS X Dark Mode

 ## Changelog:
+**Update 2018.04.05:**
+- [X] Shows vehicle information (VIN, color, wheels, type, model, Ludicrous)
+- [X] Provide indication whether vehicle was uncorked or not
+- [X] Copy VIN to clipboard
+- [X] Hold ALT when clicking command for the command to be executed in Terminal

 **Update 2018.03.22:**
 - [X] Added support for opening & closing trunks and chargeport
 - [X] Performance optimizations